 How to Overwinter Plants Outdoors

 Vegetables: Cool-weather-loving crops like broccoli, Brussels sprouts, cabbage, and cauliflower don’t mind a few frosts.
-Their flavor will be enhanced by the frost (the plant will concentrate its sugars in the leaves and fruit to act as antifreeze) and they will use warm days to grow, albeit slowly.
+A few frosts will concentrate plant sugars in the leaves and spears and they will use warm days to grow, albeit slowly.
 Use a row cover to add a few degrees of warmth and to extend the season even further.
 These crops won’t, however, make it all the way through winter.
 Harvest for as long as possible, then remove and send to the compost pile.

 Perennial vegetables and herbs: Asparagus, rhubarb, and other perennial vegetables as well as perennial herbs such as chives, sage, thyme, oregano, tarragon, chamomile, arnica, anise hyssop store energy in their roots over the winter and grow anew from the base each spring.
-So, after foliage dies back in late fall, cut these plants down to a couple of inches from the ground.
-Now is also a great time to top-dress perennial beds with compost, manure, and mulch – the nutrients will seep into the soil over the winter and be accessible for the plants in spring.
+So, after foliage dies back in late fall, cut these plants down to a couple of inches from the ground or leave them until spring (some beneficial insects benefit from an "untidy" garden).
+If you can, top-dress perennial beds with compost, manure, and mulch – the nutrients will seep into the soil over the winter and be accessible for the plants in spring.

-Flowers: Now is also an ideal period for sowing flower varieties whose seeds require stratification, or a cold period, before germinating.
+Flowers: Now is also an ideal period for sowing flower varieties whose seeds require cold stratification before germinating.
 Poppies, Milkweed, Johnny Jump-ups and Echinacea are all flowers that need a winter-like environment before germinating.